WHO IS THIS MAT IRVINE?

 TALKS; EXHIBITIONS and DISPLAYS

-This tends to cross over with 'Model Making' (above), as most of the exhibits are models, whether they be FX-type models for TV, or hobby model-making!
+These tend to cross over with 'Model Making' (above), as most of the exhibits are models, whether they be FX-type models for TV, or hobby model-making!

 The events can range from astronomical displays; (such as One Small Step); SF conventions, (such as Collectormania), and modelling shows, (such the IPMS Scale Model World Nationals), and my own HaMeX (Hanslope Model Expo) show held annually at my local village hall.